ltn22/yang-evol/draft-toutain-schc-universal-option.md

 In this scenario:

-* Device A generates CoAP packets with various options.
+* Device A generates CoAP packets that may include various options, including newly defined ones.

-* SCHC nodes S1 and S2 compress and decompress the traffic using shared Rules.
+* SCHC nodes S1 and S2 compress and decompress the traffic using Rules they share.

-* When A uses a newly defined or private option, S1 can derive new Rules to optimize compression, including this option.
+* When A uses a newly defined or private option, S1 can parse this option (as the CoAP header structure remains consistent) and could potentially derive a new Rule to optimize compression.

-* The challenge lies in communicating these new Field IDs (FIDs) to S2
+* However, S1 faces a critical problem: how to identify this new option in the Rule and communicate this identifier to S2 in a way that S2 can understand which option is involved and correctly reconstruct the header.

-Suppose that a Rule defines just a CoAP header, and a more specific Rule is derived including a URI-path.
-The entry (cf. {{fig-entry-uri-path}}) is present in the derived Rule. {{RFC9363}} defines identityref for several elements, (respectively fid:coap-option-uri-path, di:up, mo:equal and cda:not-sent) that can be used to send the Rule description to the other side.
+For example, suppose a Rule defines just a CoAP header, and S1 derives a more specific Rule including a URI-path.
+The entry shown in {{fig-entry-uri-path}} can be added to the derived Rule, and {{RFC9363}} defines appropriate identityref values (respectively fid:coap-option-uri-path, di:up, mo:equal and cda:not-sent)  that can be used to communicate this Rule description to S2.

 ~~~~ aasvg
 +--------------+-----+---+----+-------+-------+---------+